SoheilMV/CoD2x_Server/README.md

 All included functions are documented in our official Scripting API at

 ## Support
-If you have a question, feel free to ask over at https://cod2x.me
+If you have a question, feel free to ask YctN#1140 on Discord.